eu820120/Digital-Systems-Design/README.md

  decrypted_output[k] = f xor encrypted_input[k] // 8 bit wide XOR function
  }
 ```
-In this lab, we assumed secrek_key is only 24 bits.
+In this lab, we assumed secret_key is only 24 bits.

 ### RAM/ROM instantiation
 We used the Megafunction Wizard to create suitable RAM/ROM for our design.\